LiamLeane/ForemanWindows/readme.md

 The boot.wim is based on PE10 (2016) but supports installing 2012 & 2012R2 images too.
 It should also work for client editions but this is untested.

-NB - The only WIM that needs modifying for this process to work is the boot.wim file, the others are highly reccomended (Drivers & Updates) but the process will also work with any RTM install.wim from a Windows ISO.
+NB - The only WIM that needs modifying for this process to work is the boot.wim file, the others are highly recommended (Drivers & Updates) but the process will also work with any RTM install.wim from a Windows ISO.

 ### Setting up an Install Repo

 As with [Foreman-ESXi](https://github.com/LiamLeane/Foreman-ESXi) we need a repo to host our install packages.
-While Windows does not (currently) work with HTTP sources the scripts transform the HTTP media path in to a UNC path for aquisition so its strongly reccomended to dump your WIM files on a web server so its easy to check your paths.
+While Windows does not (currently) work well with HTTP sources the scripts transform the HTTP media path in to a UNC path for acquisition so its strongly recommended to dump your WIM files on a web server so its easy to check your paths.

-Repository layout should look something like this;
+Repository layout should look like this;

 * Windows
     * 6.2